ShimadaICT/nRF52832_Shizuoka/Arduino Files/README.md

 Based on the details in the PR request here: https://github.com/sandeepmistry/arduino-nRF5/pull/205/files?utf8=%E2%9C%93&diff=split

-I have made the necessary changes in the WInterrupt.c and header files to support the SOftware serial.
+I have made the necessary changes in the WInterrupt.c and header files to support the Software serial.
 I have tested uptil 38400 as baud rate and things work well.

-Please replace the three files in your sparkfun/adafruit nrf5 core directory and enjoy software Serial
+Please replace the three files in your sparkfun/adafruit nrf5 core directory and enjoy SoftwareSerial.

 Thanks to the awesome devs at the nrf5-arduino core.
 https://github.com/micooke